isomerpages/enterprisesg-cpso/_about-us/FAQ/For Suppliers.md

 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p>Suppliers who choose to supply only to the commercial market need <strong>not</strong> register
 their goods with the CPSO.
-However, they must ensure that the end-users of such goods are not consumers.
+However, they must ensure that the end users of such goods are not consumers.
 This could be done by vetting potential buyers or limiting sales channels to ensure the CGs are only for use or installed in non-households.</p>